PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning: Dataset

-\textbf{Laboratory datasets} complement these clinical sources by capturing PPG signals under structured experimental protocols, such as controlled physical activities or emotional induction paradigms.
-These datasets contribute annotations for contextual and affective inference, including activity recognition and stress assessment (Stress), while maintaining moderate control over acquisition conditions and signal quality.

-\textbf{In-the-wild wearable datasets}, in contrast, consist of long-duration PPG recordings collected during unconstrained daily activities using wearable devices.
-These recordings exhibit substantial variability in motion artifacts, environmental conditions, and sensor placement, and are therefore essential for evaluating model robustness and cross-domain generalization.

-Across all sources, \SysName covers finger-, wrist-, ear-, and multi-location PPG acquisition, as well as a wide range of device characteristics.
+\SysName leverages PPG recordings from publicly available datasets selected to maximize overall dataset diversity.
+A consolidated summary of dataset-level statistics, including data size, sensor placement, and environment, is provided in Table~\ref{tab:qa_stats}.
+Across all sources, the dataset supports 12 physiological QA categories spanning heart rate, blood pressure, heart rate variability, atrial fibrillation (binary), arrhythmia, SpO$_2$, respiratory rate, sleep-disordered breathing, stress, and signal quality assessment.
+It further covers finger, wrist, ear, and other multi-location PPG acquisition, as well as a wide range of device characteristics.
 Taken together, this diversity is a deliberate design choice to discourage overfitting to dataset-specific artifacts and to promote learning of transferable physiological representations.